Vonng/pigsty/docs/v-infra.md

 ### `repo_home`

-Local source root, type: `path`, level: G, default value: `"/www"`.
+Local repo root, type: `path`, level: G, default value: `"/www"`.

-This directory will be exposed externally as the root of the HTTP server, containing local sources, and other static file content.
+This directory will be exposed externally as the root of the HTTP server, containing local repo, and other static file content.

 ### `repo_rebuild`

-Whether to rebuild Yum source, type: `bool`, level: A, default value: `false`.
+Rebuild Yum repo, type: `bool`, level: A, default value: `false`.

 If `true`, then the Repo rebuild will be performed in all cases, i.e. regardless of whether the offline package exists or not.